 Bessie Award Winning Choreographer Emanuel Gat was born in Israel in 1969 and studied music at the Tel Aviv Academy.
 His career in dance started at the Liat Dror Nir Ben Gal Company creating his first solo piece Four Dances in 1994.

 Gat received a scholarship from the Ballet Master Albert Gaubiers Fund in 1995 and following this was awarded the Rosenblum Award for Performing Arts in 2003 and the Landau Award in 2004.

 Gat established his own company – Emanuel Gat Dance in 2004, which received Israel’s Minister of Culture Award in 2005 for outstanding dance performance.
-In 2006 Gat was named a chosen artist of the Israel Cultural Excellence Foundation IcExcellence, one of Israel’s highest honors for artists.
+In 2006 Gat was named a chosen artist of the Israel Cultural Excellence Foundation, one of Israel’s highest honours for artists.

 Emanuel is invited regularly as a guest choreographer to create work for other companies such as, Paris Opera Ballet, Ballet de Geneve and Sydney Dance Company among others.

 If you want to see the future of dance, take a long look at Emanuel Gat